 Christmas in Hoi An is not going to be like Christmas in the West.
 That’s not to say one is better than the other—it’s just different.
 What Hoi An does offer during this time is the all-around good feeling about time with family, great food and the bonus that you’re on holiday, too —that’s always a plus.

 A significant lure to Hoi An during Christmas time is its simplicity.
 Don’t underestimate how enjoyable a Christmas day without all the stressful build up can be.
-You can step back and get someone else to cook for you here – sit down and relax without putting your back out over the Christmas turkey!
+You can step back and get someone else to cook for you here.
+Sit down and relax without putting your back out over the Christmas turkey!
 Imagine a Christmas where you can enjoy each other’s company without someone sweating over the stove and worrying for weeks in advance about menus and gifts.
-Indeed, the Vietnamese have got it sussed, back to basics about what Christmas should be all about—time spent with family and friends without all the commercial hype.
+Indeed, the Vietnamese have it sussed, back to basics about what Christmas should be all about.
+Time spent with family and friends without all the commercial hype.

-Every year though, Christmas gets bigger here as tourist levels continue to rise and the Vietnamese further embrace Western festivals.
+Every year, Christmas gets bigger here as tourist levels continue to rise and the Vietnamese further embrace Western festivals.
 The Vietnamese do it in such a colourful, fun, all-encompassing way that however you choose to celebrate Christmas, it’s likely not going to be one you’ll quickly forget.